mkoehnke/WKZombie/README.md

 #### Automation with Headless

-The same navigation process can be reproduced **automatically** within an iOS/OSX app using the chained *Actions* of Headless.
+The same navigation process can be reproduced **automatically** within an iOS/OSX app linking Headless *Actions*.
 In addition, it is now possible to manipulate or display this data in a native way with *UITextfield*, *UIButton* and a *UITableView*. **Take a look at the demo project to see how to use it.**

 <img src="https://raw.githubusercontent.com/mkoehnke/Headless/develop/Resources/Headless-Simulator-Demo.gif?token=ABXNjWc-qmO9Vk7DUFWbnG1VE0LNM73Wks5WmWfXwA%3D%3D" />